 If you only have a single small tumor in your lung with no evidence of cancer in lymph nodes or elsewhere, your doctors may recommend surgery to remove the tumor and the nearby lymph nodes.
 This is only an option if you are in fairly good health and able to tolerate removing all or part of a lung.
 You will be checked for signs of cancer spread to the lymph nodes in the chest with mediastinoscopy or other tests before this is considered.
 Very few patients with SCLC are treated this way.

-Surgery is generally followed by chemo (see the "Chemotherapy" section for more details on commonly used drugs).
-Radiation to the chest is usually advised as well if cancer is found in the lymph nodes that were removed.
+Surgery is generally followed by chemotherapy.
+Radiation therapy to the chest is usually advised as well if cancer is found in the lymph nodes that were removed.
 The radiation is often given at the same time as the chemo.
 Although this increases the side effects of treatment, it appears to be more effective than giving one treatment after the other.
-You may not be given radiation therapy if you already have severe lung disease (in addition to your cancer) or other serious health problems.
+You might not be given radiation therapy if you already have severe lung disease (in addition to your cancer) or other serious health problems.

 Limited stage SCLC

-For most cases of limited stage SCLC, surgery is not an option because the tumor is too large, or has spread to nearby lymph nodes or other places in the lung.
+For most people with limited stage SCLC, surgery is not an option because the tumor is too large, or it has spread to nearby lymph nodes or other places in the lung.
 If you are in good health, the standard treatment is chemo plus radiation (given at the same time).
-People given these treatments together live longer and have a better chance of cure, but this treatment combination is hard to take.
+People given these treatments at the same time tend to live longer and have a better chance of cure than people who are given one treatment at a time, but this treatment combination is hard to take.

-If you have lung problems or other major health problems, chemotherapy may be given alone.
+If you have lung problems or other major health problems, chemotherapy might be given alone.

 If no preventive measures are taken, about half of people with SCLC will have cancer spread (metastasis) to their brain.
-For this reason, if your cancer has responded well to initial treatment, you may be given radiation therapy to the head (prophylactic cranial irradiation, or PCI) to try to prevent spread to the brain.
-The radiation is usually given in lower doses than that for treatment of known metastases.
-Still, some patients given PCI may have side effects, such as those described in the "Radiation therapy" section.
+If your cancer has responded well to initial treatment, you may be given radiation therapy to the head (prophylactic cranial irradiation, or PCI) to try to prevent spread to the brain.
+The radiation is usually given in lower doses than than what is used if the cancer had already spread to brain, but some patients given PCI may still have side effects, such as those described in the “Radiation therapy” section.

 Most people treated with chemotherapy (with or without radiation) for their limited stage SCLC will have their tumors shrink significantly.
 In about half of these people, the cancer will shrink to the point where it can no longer be seen on imaging tests.
-Unfortunately, the cancer will still return at some point in most people.
+Unfortunately, for most people, the cancer will return at some point.